asagrekin/GamesInOne/reports/Week6Report.md

 High Level Goal: Create connection with the back end, create file explorer for the add game screen.
 ### Database:
-Last Week's Goal: Get database working in context of app (i.e. meet requirements for what is stored based on back-end/front-end needs).

-Progress: Got the database fully up and running, and merged it to main.
-Synced with the back-end to make sure everything was working properly, and they were able to use it.

-High Level Goal: Finalize the database (deals with errors in saving robustly, stores data efficiently, etc).
+Last Week's Goal: Finalize the database (deals with errors in saving robustly, stores data efficiently, etc).
 Also, any additional features needed for the front end get added.

+Progress: Revamped the database to deal with front-end needs better.
+Got it fully up and running, and merged with back-end again.
+Also worked on CI testing integration.

+High Level Goal: Fix any errors that arise.

 ### Agenda for Project Meeting:
 - Discuss current progress